TheAustinMiller/java-wahoo/README.md

 # java-wahoo
 My grandparents love playing this dumb game called Wahoo.
 It's like crazy eights, but quicker, making it so that it has to be played more.
-I think the game lacks skill and you are basically left for dead if you get dealt a bad hand and are totally beholden to the person on your right.
+I think the game lacks skill and you are basically left for dead if you get dealt a bad hand; as well as being totally beholden to the idiot on your left.
 If you hold just one ace with a suit that never gets called, you are just fated to lose.

 I made this program to simulate 10,000 games of Wahoo.